Note: This article is for Americans who live outside the US (i.e., expats and digital nomads who qualify for the foreign

 - The FEIE works only for income tax purposes-it doesn’t help at all with the “self-employment tax,” which is about 15% up to $118,000 and about 3% over that amount.

 - Also, the FEIE only works for income from providing personal services.
 For a self-employed person with an Amazon FBA business, the IRS only allows you to treat up to 30% of the income as foreign earned income.
 You have to pay US tax on 70% of your income.

-The bottom line is that a sole proprietor pays US tax.
+The bottom line is that a self-employed person pays a lot of US tax.
 If you make exactly $100,000 a year of net income, you’ll pay US tax of about $25,000.
 That’s about $2,000 every single month that you’re sending to the IRS instead of using to expand your business!